golonzovsky/vacme-zurich-parser/README.md

 ## todo
 - [ ] build full UI mapping name -> location
-- [ ] display available pins with different color on a map
 - [ ] sorting by dates/name in ui (?)
 - [ ] notifications in UI (?)
 - [ ] contact locations to get an info of which vaccine is in use there